 Shop at the local markets

 Make sure to try the bananas: there are more varieties of bananas for sale at Bourda Market than I will ever remember.
 They all vary in size, texture, flavor and sweetness and they are all delicious.
-And to think that in Europe we only know one!

 Another market to is Starbroek Market – this actually is one of Georgetown, Guyana, landmarks and one of its more famous buildings, thanks to its cast-iron structure, and the clock tower which dates back to the 1700s (although the current structure dates back to the 1880s).